AdityaPatel18/AlbumGenie/README.txt

-# Image Grouping Project
+Image Grouping Project
 A machine learning application for automatically grouping images of people based on facial similarity.

-## Goals
+Goals
 Group images of people together, slowly adding more features:

-- Create backend, frontend, database
+Create backend, frontend, database
-- Transfer assets from frontend to backend
+Transfer assets from frontend to backend
-- Train model to group images together in database
+Train model to group images together in database
-- Add feature to choose which faces you want to group
-- Add feature to group similar faces together and decide where to add ungrouped pictures
+Add feature to choose which faces you want to group Add feature to group similar faces together and decide where to add ungrouped pictures Status

-## Status

-**⚠️ This project has been discontinued.**
+⚠️ This project has been discontinued.

-The original database-driven approach was later scrapped in favor of a much more user-friendly web application called **Clustra**.
+The original database-driven approach was later scrapped in favor of a much more user-friendly web application called Clustra.

-Clustra offers the same face grouping functionality but with **no database storage** - providing complete peace of mind for end users who want to keep their photos private and secure.
+Clustra offers the same face grouping functionality but with no database storage - providing complete peace of mind for end users who want to keep their photos private and secure.

----

-*For the current implementation, see the Clustra project instead.*
+For the current implementation, see the Clustra project instead.